 Goal: All schools are good schools

 Helsinki strengthens the appeal of local schools and especially targets support to areas where it is needed.
 The goal is monitored with an indicator that indicates the proportion of first grade pupils in the city’s schools who have chosen their local school.
-Currently, approximately 85% of pupils in the first grade of comprehensive school choose a school in their own catchment area.
+Currently, approximately 85 per cent of pupils in the first grade of comprehensive school choose a school in their own catchment area.

 Early childhood education, pre-primary and basic education and upper secondary education form a coherent study path.
 The goal is to further increase the participation rate in early childhood education, especially among foreign-language speakers.
-Currently, more than 93% of children aged 3–6 in Helsinki participate in early childhood education.
-Regional differences in early childhood education participation rates are moderate, varying between about 90% and 98%.
+Currently, more than 93 per cent of children aged 3–6 in Helsinki participate in early childhood education.
+Regional differences in early childhood education participation rates are moderate, varying between about 90 per cent and 98 per cent.
 The participation rate varies according to the age of the children so that the participation rate of very young children aged 1–2 is clearly lower than that of children aged 3–6.
 Similarly, the participation rate of foreign-language children is somewhat lower than that of children of Finnish origin.

 Helsinki will implement the recent nationwide reform that extends compulsory education to the age of 18 by developing a coherent study path that continues seamlessly on to upper secondary studies after basic education.
 In the new model, compulsory education ends when the student turns 18, or earlier if the student completes upper secondary education.
-According to the most recent information available, approximately 84% of upper secondary education graduates have taken up employment or are studying one year after graduation.
-Taking up employment or studying is slightly more common among matriculation examination graduates (86%) than among vocational upper secondary qualification graduates (83%).
+According to the most recent information available, approximately 84 per cent of upper secondary education graduates have taken up employment or are studying one year after graduation.
+Taking up employment or studying is slightly more common among matriculation examination graduates (86 per cent) than among vocational upper secondary qualification graduates (83 per cent).

 Goal: Ensuring that the share of qualified personnel in early childhood education increases